-We experience binaural beats when we hear two different frequencies, one in each ear.
-The binaural beat is defined as the difference between the two pitches.
-For example, if you hear a 200Hz sound in one ear and a 190Hz sound in the other you’ll hear a 10Hz binaural beat because 200 - 190 = 10.
+Binaural beats occur when we hear two different frequencies, one in each ear.
+A binaural beat is defined as the difference between the two pitches.
+When you hear a 200Hz sound in one ear and a 190Hz sound in the other, you’ll hear a 10Hz binaural beat ( 200 - 190 = 10).

-Think of a binaural beat as an auditory artifact.
+Binaural beats are auditory artifacts.
 In our example above, there is no 10Hz sound yet we hear one anyway.
-In order to hear a binaural beat you must use headphones in order to have adequate stereo separation.
+You must use headphones to have stereo separation.
 Speakers won’t work, you have to use stereo headphones or ear buds.

 Why listen to binaural beats?
 Because they can increase specific brainwave frequencies as our brain mimics the frequencies we hear within the binaural beat.
 Let’s say you want to increase your alpha brainwaves.
 Listen to a binaural beat in the alpha range (8-12 Hz).
 This phenomena is called entrainment or frequency-following response.

 mid beta 20 Hz binaural beat